Starting out as a first-year student is all about grabbing opportunities and experiencing life…but that can get really pricey, really fast.

-Take a trip to a nearby grocery store and stock up on non-perishable or long-lasting staples that you can keep in your room or carry around with you during the day.
+Take a trip to a nearby grocery store (Save-On Foods in Wesbrook Village and No Frills at West 4th Ave and Alma are both good options) and stock up on non-perishable or long-lasting staples that you can keep in your room or carry around with you during the day.

 Store-bought pastries or other grab-and-go items usually have a pretty high mark up.
 Think of the cost of one of those plastic containers of cut-up fruit or even a Starbucks muffin compared with bringing, say, an apple or some cheese and crackers from home.